The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 Abundance bias might kick in when there’s so much to one’s disposal that worrying for the future shrink till reaching zero, and an end of the bonanza doesn’t even cross people’s mind.

-Traders and banker were so busy splurging that they just couldn’t fathom that an end of their plush life might be in the cards.
+Traders and bankers were so busy splurging that they just couldn’t fathom that an end of their plush life might be in the cards.

 Sociology & psychology of financial crisis: Summary

-And in the aftermath the emotional pain that would be involved in accepting responsibility stands in the way of lessons being learned.
+And in the aftermath of the crisis, the emotional pain and social status loss that are involved in accepting and admitting responsibility stand in the way of learning our lessons.